-A LP Units, Class F LP Units and Class I LP Units of the
+A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units of the Partnership, as applicable.

-Partnership.
-See "Use of Available Funds"
+See "Use of Available Funds".

 Any OM Marketing Materials prepared by the Trust and made available to a prospective investor are deemed to be incorporated by reference into the Offering Memorandum.